openaccessapp/Documentation/places.md

 we take all the work from you which can be done externally

+### Cooperation w/ Existing IT Vendors

+The Existing IT Vendors are an integral part of the AccessApp ecosystem

 ## PlacesApp

 add video how to add and manage your place and also screenshots